microsoft/autogen/README.md

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/microsoft/autogen?quickstart=1)

- 2. Copy OAI_CONFIG_LIST_sample to /notebook folder, name to OAI_CONFIG_LIST, and set the correct config.
+ 2. Copy OAI_CONFIG_LIST_sample to /notebook folder, name to OAI_CONFIG_LIST, and set the correct configuration.
  3. Start playing with the notebooks!